 Unmasking the genius of apathy and boredom

-We’ve looked at anger and shame, and this week, we’ll focus on what I call the masking state of apathy and boredom.
+We’ve looked at anger and shame, and now, we’ll focus on what I call the masking state of apathy and boredom.
 Empathically, when I look at behaviors, I sense the emotions that underlie them.
 In apathy and boredom, I see a state that serves to mask fatigue and depression, certainly, but most of all, I see that apathy and boredom mask anger that can’t be dealt with openly for some reason.
 And this isn’t a bad thing!

 APATHY & BOREDOM: The Mask for Anger